codethejason/blog/README.md

-# blog
+# My first Hugo Blog
-Blog for GCI.
+Using Hugo for my blogging of FOSSASIA during GCI 2015!